Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Discussion

 \textit{Interpretation of heatmap values}.
 Fig. \ref{fig:heatmap2} shows in column \(h\) the heatmaps obtained after \textit{summing pixel over channels}, one of the earlier processes in the previous section.
 The figure shows the effect of soft five-band stratification as well, which demonstrates that the appropriate selection thresholding does affect the scores.
 In previous section, we addressed this by distinguishing between the best and average of recall and precision values over the soft thresholds, which is the main purpose of fig. \ref{fig:recall_vs_prec}(B).
 The effect of threshold change is variable across different XAI methods.
 If we focus on recall scores, from visual inspection of fig. \ref{fig:heatmap2}(B), the XAI community may need to revise the idea of negative values in heatmaps.
 Clearly, DeepLift and DeepLiftShap examples show that they will score much better recall if we take the absolute values of the heatmaps and apply the same process from stratification to the computation of five-band scores.

-\textit{SHAP, DeepLift and background effect}.
+\textit{SHAP and DeepLift}.
 When SHAP is applied to DeepLift, the effect appears to be background artifact removals, thus confining non-zero heatmap pixel values to more relevant regions (fig. \ref{fig:heatmap2}(B) and supp. materials).
-Still, we need to point out that the heatmaps could be inconsistent even from the correct predictions of the same classes, as shown in fig. \ref{fig:heatmap2}(C).
+Blue pixels (negative values) mark some of the correct areas that we regard as discriminative features, but interpreting the blue pixels for these methods as negative contribution seems to be inappropriate.
+Applying absolute value to the negative pixels may improve its recall scores etc; generally, more investigation on the signals activated by the background may be necessary.
+Furthermore, we need to point out that heatmap shapes could be inconsistent even if the same classes of cells are correctly predicted, as shown in fig. \ref{fig:heatmap2}(C).
 The figure shows two heatmaps of different qualities generated by DeepLift for VGG for cell type 8 that are correctly predicted.
-It may be tempting to make guesses regarding possible reasons, such as the backgrounds.
-More investigation on the signals activated by the background may be necessary.
+It may be tempting to make guesses regarding possible reasons, for example, backgrounds might play a large role in distorting the heatmaps.

 From observing fig. \ref{fig:recall_vs_prec} and many heatmaps, for examples the figures in the appendix, it is tempting to deduce that deeper networks (AlexnNet shallowest, followed by VGG, then ResNet deepest) tend to produce heatmaps that are more sensitive to the edges but cover less thoroughly the bulk of discriminative features and localization regions.
 To test this, we conduct a test on AlexNet modified by systematically adding more and more convolutional layers, trained and then evaluated for its precision vs recall in the same manner as before.
 The number of layers added are 1, 2, ..., 8, and the plot is made by computing mean values of recall and precision like before, except that the points are collected separately based on the predicted values (whereas in the previous section, averages are taken over all test samples regardless of predicted values).
 The expectation is for the precision and recall values to be nearer to 1 (more towards top right of the plot) for the modified AlexNet with less additional layers.
-However, as shown in appendix fig. \ref{fig:appdxdepth}, this does not appear to be the case.
+However, as shown in appendix fig. \ref{fig:appdx1}, this does not appear to be the case.